Shelly855/connect4-basic-ml-agent/README.md

 ## Optional: Rerun the Training

-If you want to retrain or explore the process:
+If you want to rerun the notebook locally:

-1. Make sure you have Python 3.10+ installed.
+1. Ensure Python 3.10+ is installed.
 2. Install required packages:

    ```bash
    pip install numpy pandas scikit-learn
    ```
 3. Open and run the notebook: `connect4_move_predictor.ipynb`
-> The notebook was created and tested in Jupyter Notebook.
+> This notebook was created and tested in Jupyter Notebook.
+You can also open it in VS Code with the Jupyter extension.